overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

        ENABLE_LOGS: false
    ```

-   - Make sure to use unique ports for each Arranger instance, this includes updating the ports section as well as the `PORT` environment variable for each Arranger instance
+   - Make sure to use unique ports for each Arranger instance.
+This includes updating the ports section as well as the `PORT` environment variable for each Arranger instance.
-   - Make sure you point the volume path provided to the relevant arranger config
+   - Make sure you point the volume path provided to the relevant Arranger config.

 3. **Update the Arranger Count in Conductor**: